vivid-planet/comet/.changeset/pink-panther-purr.md

 "@comet/cms-admin": minor
 ---

-Set license details and creator/author to be optional fields when using the dam file license feature
+Make the details and creator/author fields optional when using the DAM license feature